ucla-biostat-203b/2025winter/hw/hw1/grade_hw1.md

 	Q3.1, if the gz files are ever decompressed or copied in the solutions, take 5 points off.

-	For Q3.5 and Q3.6, should skip the header when finding the unique values of each variable.
+	For Q3.5-7, should skip the header when finding the unique values of each variable.
 Take 5 points of if not done so.

 - Q4 (??/10)